chitralekha18/PESnQ_APSIPA2017/README.md

 - To use the group mode for your data, change the audio files in the folder WavfileDataset, and indicate the reference singer name in main_file.py

 ## License
 The code and models in this repository are licensed under the GNU General Public License Version 3.
-For commercial use os this code and models, separate commercial licensing is also available.
+For commercial use of this code and models, separate commercial licensing is also available.
 Please see the contacts below.

 ## Contact
 - Chitralekha Gupta: chitralekha[at]u[dot]nus[dot]edu